mse22/Eadala_ENV872_Project/README.md

 <describe the purpose of this repository, the information it contains, and any relevant analysis goals.
 What, why, where, when, how?>

+The repository contains different aspects of the project and the progress of the project right from inception to completion.
+My goal is to study water quality with the help of the NTL-LTER Lake Datasets provided to us through the Environmental Data Analytics class taught at Nicholas School of the Environment in Spring 2020.
+The dataset contains data from studies on several lakes in the North Temperate Lakes District in Wisconsin, USA.
+Data were collected as part of the Long Term Ecological Research station established by the National Science Foundation.

+I hope to understand some basic correlations that can be understood through this dataset, and answer research questions through the data wrangling, processing, exploring, and visualization techniques taught in the class.

 ## Investigators

 <name(s), affiliation(s), contact information, roles (if applicable)>